How To Design a Commercial Washroom

 Ideal public washroom floor material

-When it comes to the floor design of your public washroom, there are several things it needs to be: water-resistant, durable, safe (non-slip), easy to keep clean, stylish, and affordable, which is why these materials have proven the most popular overtime:
+When it comes to the floor design of your public washroom, there are several things it needs to be: water-resistant, durable, safe (non-slip), easy to keep clean, stylish, and affordable, which is why these materials have proven the most popular over time:

 • Concrete